janekl/league-formats-efficacy/appendix/League_Formats_in_UEFA.md

 matches are played in total.

 There are two countries missing in the comparison.
-In Liechtenstein, no domestic championship is played (some teams compete in Switzerland), only domestic cup is played.
+In Liechtenstein, no domestic championship is played (some teams compete in Switzerland), only a domestic cup is played.
 In San Marino, there are 15 teams and league starts with two groups (7 and 8 teams each) in which $3RR$ is played.
 Following that, a double elimination tournament is played to determine the champion.